diracdeltafunk/SmallCategories/Readme.md

 This will produce a file named `catsn-k.txt` (containing the multipication tables) in the `database` directory, and print out the number of isomorphism classes of such categories.

+To run the above command for all 0≤k≤n≤N, run

+> ./gen_full_database.sh N

 # At a Glance

 **Note.** More than this is known -- see [OEIS](https://oeis.org/A125696) and [Cruttwell-Leblanc](https://www.reluctantm.com/gcruttw/publications/ams2014CruttwellCountingFiniteCats.pdf).